Heliostat in der Sonne

 For CSP technology to be cost-effective, highly efficient, flexible CSP technologies equipped with thermal energy storage (TES) must be used.
 To further reduce costs, it is possible to utilise combined cooling, heating and power (CCHP) systems that can generate additional revenue by meeting the heating and cooling needs of utilities, commercial enterprises or households.

 TES4Trig aims to combine the above strategies into a single innovative CCHP system powered by solar parabolic trough collectors (PTCs) and based on the integration of the Organic Rankine Cycle (ORC) and the Ejector Cooling Cycle (ECC) with a low-cost TES system.
 In modern large CSP enclosures, TES systems with molten salts are usually used.
-In TES4Trig, a concrete-based solid-state TES is proposed, which has the potential to be more economical, simpler and environmentally friendly, but requires research to overcome operational barriers, accompanied by new PTC component designs and cost reductions.
+In TES4Trig, a concrete-based solid-state TES is proposed, which has the potential to be more economical, simple and environmentally friendly, but requires investigations to overcome operational obstacles, accompanied by new PTC component designs and cost reductions.

 The solar energy stored during periods of excess solar availability is used to generate electricity when needed and to meet space heating needs in winter, while space cooling is generated in summer.
 To increase the overall utilisation of solar energy, electricity is generated at times when there is no need for heating or cooling.
 The system will have a control system to increase its flexibility and efficiently adapt the electricity, cooling and heating output to the needs of the consumers.
 As part of the project, the individual subsystems (PTCs, TES, ORC-ECC module) will be designed and integrated into a TES4Trig prototype, which will be demonstrated on site at a consumer in Greece to prove its feasibility and assess its actual performance in a real operating environment.